 21. Claim Your Page on Review Sites

-Marketing expert Moz says that up to 8.4% of your search rank comes from off-site reviews on places like Yelp and Google My Business.
+Marketing expert Moz says that up to 8.4% of your search rank comes from off-site reviews on places like Yelp and Google Business Profile.
 To make the most of reviews, claim your listings on all review sites, and then respond to all reviews, positive and negative.

 22. Encourage Patients to Leave Reviews

 On a related note, you can encourage patients to leave reviews of your practice to boost your off-site SEO.
 You may want to try emailing new patients after their first appointment to ask them to leave a review.
 You can also link to your Yelp page or mail postcards asking for reviews.

 The jury is still out on how much influence social media has on your Google search rank.
 Google says it doesn’t use social signals to determine a page’s rank.
 However, being active on social media can certainly help you build brand awareness and increase your visibility online.
 Some big brands with a lot of followers have social pages that show up on the first page of Google’s SERP, so keep that in mind as you build your following.